 Dark Signal Shading Non-Uniformity - The difference in the dark signal levels between the lowest and highest outputs from non-blemished elements in the dark.
-Shading is measured using a low-pass filter with a cut-off frequency of approximately 10 cycles per picture width in the video output line.
+Shading is measured using the digital equivalent of a low-pass filter with a cut-off frequency of approximately 5 cycles per picture width or picture height in the video output line.

-Saturation Output Voltage - The maximum available useful signal output voltage, measured with respect to the zero reference level.
+Saturation Output Voltage - The maximum useful output signal amplitude.